siteline/swiftui-introspect/README.md

 >
 > Both modules currently live together under this repo, but the plan is to ultimately obsolete `Introspect` in favor of `SwiftUIIntrospect` as part of a 1.0 release.
 >
-> While `Introspect` supports Swift 5.5 or higher, `SwiftUIIntrospect` requires Swift 5.7 or higher due to the use of more recent language features which partially enable the aforementioned improvements over the original.
->
 > Read the [`SwiftUIIntrospect` documentation](docs/SwiftUIIntrospect.md) to learn more.

 Introspect for SwiftUI